utrad-ical/circus-docs/docs/dev/api-examples/mylists.md

 ### Response

 `changedCount`
-: Number of items added or removed. (number)
+: Number of the items that were added or removed. (number)

 ```json title="Example"
 {